shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 entire population, or a 7% change of the population that is inherently more affected by A/B tests?*

-++++*An issue rated to note(+++) is the required sample size (and, therefore, duration) of the experiment in order to detect the lift, if it exists.
+++++*An issue rated to note(+++) is the sample size (and, therefore, duration) of the experiment required to detect the lift, if it exists.
 There are two relevant trade-offs.
 One trade-off is that using a smaller attribution window leads to lower conversion rates (i.e. you are only counting a subset of conversions).
 All other things considered, a lower conversion rate requires a larger sample size.
 So, detecting a 5% change with a baseline conversion rate of 20% takes longer to test than with a baseline conversion rate of 30%.
 On the other hand, if you capture enough signal in the immediate lift (again, if it exists) and reduce a lot of the noise from the diminishing lift, a smaller attribution window will increase the lift found.
 So for example, the sample size required to detect a 3% change (from the control to the variant) is a lot larger than the sample size required to detect a 7% change.
 Therefore, in order to use attribution windows, the assumption is that these tradeoffs have to either balance out, or at least don’t affect the feasibility of running the A/B test.*

 ------------------------------------------------------------------------